 African countries rank low on the World Bank’s ‘Doing Business’ ratings.
 This is mostly due to the difficulty involved with setting up a business.
 In Nigeria, it can take between 2 weeks and 1 month to set up a business which always involves jumping through a number of regulatory hoops.
 The government is becoming more supportive of local start-up ecosystems, but generally, the Nigerian government needs to do more to make doing business easier and more interesting.

 While Nigeria is among the world’s leading investment destinations and is formally a well-functioning business environment, corruption, and bribery are still serious obstacles.
 The federal structure of the political system means there is a wide range of regulatory agencies, which can lead to demands for bribes from public officials.

 In 2013, Nigeria was ranked 14 most corrupt country in the world according to Transparency International’s corruption perception index, and organized crime is a significant problem in some parts of the country.
 However, this is something the current administration of President M. Buhari is fighting hard against at all government levels.

 The main thing we are talking about here is disruption, such as digital or technological disruption.
 It is something that is affecting businesses of all industries in Nigeria.
 There is also market risk around the fact that there is global uncertainty around economic growth.
 When you are unsure of the direction that the entire economy is going to take, it makes business planning and strategy development a great deal more difficult and risky.

-In a bid to prepare for this risks, many corporate organizations (such as banks) are now supporting start-ups, so that they are part of the disruption, or are developing smaller, more agile and very independent parts of their own organization to look to the future and be aware of new trends in the market that can affect how business is done.
+In a bid to prepare for these risks, many corporate organizations (such as banks) are now supporting start-ups so that they are part of the disruption or are developing smaller, more agile, and very independent parts of their own organization to look to the future and be aware of new trends in the market that can affect how business is done.